roman-milk/roman-milk.github.io/vanessas-dissonance.md

  Maria was about to give the crowd a pole dance fucking herself to the music.
 And the rhythm of the fucking would be regulated by the two bikers.
 While the blonde bimbo was standing on her tiptoes, the two bikers presented their objects to the mob.
 The tattoo-sleeve guy was holding a 'Magic Wand' while baldhead held a 'Violet Wand' in his hand.

  The Magic Wand was a powerful electric massager.
 With its strong vibrations, it could drive any women's arousal to new heights.
 In contrast, the Violet Wand was an electrostimulation toy with a long thin glass tube that glowed purple and shot sparks when it was activated by a button on the handle.
 The electric shocks were giving short but intense stings.
-Report_Story #5